pulumi/infrastructure-as-code-workshop/labs/02-app-arch/02-containers-on-ecs.md

 export const url = pulumi.interpolate`${web.endpoint.hostname}`;
 ```

-## Step 3 — Provision the Cluster and Service
+## Step 3 &mdash; Provision the Cluster and Service

 Deploy the program to stand up your initial cluster and service: